Built to make complex UK crypto tax reviewable

 The company

-ChainTax Ltdis registered in Northern Ireland (NI739302).
-I'm a UK crypto investor — I built ChainTax because I needed accurate tax reports for my own DeFi activity across multiple chains and protocols, and couldn't find a tool that got it right.
+ChainTax Ltdis registered in Northern Ireland (NI739302) and holds a Gold-level Innovator award from InnovateNI (April 2026).
+I'm a UK crypto investor.
+I built ChainTax because I needed accurate tax reports for my own DeFi activity across multiple chains and protocols, and couldn't find a tool that got it right.

 The engine handles exchange trades and complex DeFi in one unified calculation.
 Every result is deterministic.
 Every gain is traceable.
 The goal is simple: produce tax reports you can understand and your accountant can verify.